TanStack/query/README.md

 ### SSR & Initial Data

+When using SSR (server-side-rendering) with React Query there are a few things to note:

+- Caching is not performed during SSR.
+This is outside of the scope of React Query and easily leads to out-of-sync data when used with frameworks like Next.js or other SSR strategies.
-When using SSR (server-side-rendering) with React Query, you will (by default) render using the initial state of the query before it has been fetched.
-To get around this, you can pre-seed a query's data using the `config.initialData` option:
+- Queries rendered on the server will by default use the initial state of an unfetched query.
+This means that `data` will be set to `null`.
+To get around this in SSR, you can pre-seed a query's data using the `config.initialData` option:

 ```js
 const { data, isLoading, error } = useQuery('todos', fetchTodoList, {